SiteRelEnby/anduril2/README.md

 * More configurable beacon mode
 * [Starryalley](https://github.com/starryalley/Anduril2) aux modes
 * Blink aux/button red in off/lockout modes when battery is <= 3.2V
-* More configurable blinks using aux
+* More configurable blinks using aux?
 * Options to only use momentary mode from lock after enough time has passed to make sure it was only 1H (`WAIT_FOR_MOMENTARY_WHEN_LOCKED` / `MOMENTARY_WHEN_LOCKED_DELAY`)
-* Made the default aux blinking mode blink more often and intensely
 * More aux modes
-  * High for a certain time when locked, then low
   * Low with high blink (the default off/low/high blink mode bothers me for a reason I can't quite work out)
-  * Ability to enable using aux LEDs to display the battery voltage while the light is on.
 * Changes to saving manual memory?
 * Manual EEPROM save instead of automatic
 * Momentary opposite channel mode (e.g. `#define MOMENTARY_OPPOSITE_CHANNEL_HOLD_EVENT_RELEASE EV_click4_hold_release` `#define MOMENTARY_OPPOSITE_CHANNEL_HOLD_EVENT EV_click4_hold`
-* 3H from lock for turbo
+* 3H from lock for turbo on multichannel lights

 # Build-time configuration